LiorSinai/liorsinai.github.io/_posts/2020-07-27-sudoku-solver.md

 The second article is by [Peter Norvig][norvig].
 He uses a more comprehensive search and constraint propagation strategy and provides a thorough analysis with multiple puzzles.
 I used his set of [95 hard puzzles][norvig_top95] and [11 hardest puzzles][norvig_hardest] to test my code.
-However, I found his structure weird.
+However, I found his structure unintuitive.
 For example, he stores the board as a dictionary instead of a 9x9 array.

 Raghav Virmani's augmented reality [solver][raghav] is very cool.
 This program solves and overlays solutions on pictures of unsolved Sudokus in real time.
 It does this by combining Norvig's solver with a Convolutional Neural Network that can read pictures of numbers.